exercism/DEPRECATED.javascript/exercises/hello-world/HINTS.md

 it is doing.

 Open up the test file, hello-world.spec.js.

-This is the first test:
+There is one test inside:

     it('says hello world', function() {
       expect(helloWorld.hello()).toEqual('Hello, World!');